 If you know of a relevant reference for N-Acetylcysteine amide, please let us know.

-Keywords: N-Acetylcysteine amide, supplier, cell, permeable, antioxidant, neuroprotective, glutathione, precursor, GSH, organoids, hematopoietic, haematopoietic, stem, cells, HSC, Antioxidants, Hematopoietic, Stem, Cells, 5619, Tocris Bioscience
+Keywords: N-Acetylcysteine amide, N-Acetylcysteine amide supplier, cell, permeable, antioxidant, neuroprotective, glutathione, precursor, GSH, organoids, hematopoietic, haematopoietic, stem, cells, HSC, Antioxidants, Hematopoietic, Stem, Cells, 5619, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for N-Acetylcysteine amide include:

 Gutierrez et al (2014) The anticancer agent di-2-pyridylketone 4,4-dimethyl-3-thiosemicarbazone (Dp44mT) overcomes prosurvival autophagy by two mechanisms: persistent induction of autophagosome synthesis and impairment of lysosomal integrity.
 J Biol Chem 289 33568 PMID: 25301941

 Do you know of a great paper that uses N-Acetylcysteine amide from Tocris?
-If so please let us know.
+Please let us know.